Medical questions & health advice by board certified doctors

-"Should I take an EMG test?
+"Should I take an EMG test? "

 For over a year I have had a problem with my legs and thighs.
 Sharp pain like a knife is stabbing them and dragging through it.
 Also a pins and needle sensation and sometimes a burning sensation.
 Also sometimes they swell up.
 But mostly its the sharp pain in legs and thighs.
 It gets so bad that It hurts to walk.
 Doctors have done x rays, cat scan, and found nothing.
 And also when its cold, thats when the pain is the worst.
 People say it sounds like a nerve problem and that I should get an EMG TEST.
 What are your thoughts on this?

 He or she has clearly gone over your medical history and your current symptoms, and so it will be most helpful for your to share your concerns about further testing with him or her.
 EMG (and the corresponding nerve conduction tests--the full procedure is typically called EMG/NCS) may be useful in your case.
 However, it can be difficult for even concerned friends or family to always know the full details of your medical records and presentation, so for that reason it is best to continue working with your physician.
 If you feel that you would like to get a second opinion, that is also a very reasonable thing to do.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.